Image Description

 What Is Embedded HR?

-Embedded HR professionals typically work with one client (or a very small number of clients) at a time.
-This concentrated focus allows them to build institutional knowledge quickly.
+Embedded HR professionals typically work with one client (or a very small portfolio of clients) at a time.
+This concentrated focus allows them to build a deep institutional knowledge quickly.
 They understand your org chart, know your managers by name, and can anticipate issues before they escalate.
-In fast-moving tech environments across San Francisco, Austin, and NYC, that kind of responsiveness can mean the difference between retaining a key engineer and losing them to a competitor.
+In fast-moving tech environments across San Francisco, Austin, and NYC, have an HR partner who is closely connected to the business often means faster decision-making, stronger manager support, and earlier intervention on retention, performance, and employee relations matters — critical advantages when talent competition is high and organizational change is constant.

 What Is Fractional HR?

-A fractional HR leader—often a fractional Chief People Officer or fractional VP of HR—splits their time across multiple companies.
-They bring senior-level strategic expertise on a part-time basis, typically dedicating a set number of hours or days per week to your organization.
-Think of it as renting a portion of a seasoned HR executive’s calendar.
+A fractional HR leader—often a fractional Chief People Officer or fractional VP of HR—provides senior-level HR and people strategy support on a part-time basis while serving multiple organizations.
+Rather than joining as a full-time executive, they typically dedicate a defined number of hours or days per week to your organization.
+Think of it as renting a portion of a seasoned HR executive’s calendar without the cost of a full-time hire.

-Fractional HR leaders are most commonly engaged for high-level work: designing compensation frameworks, advising the CEO on organizational design, building out a performance management philosophy, or preparing for a funding round where investor diligence will scrutinize people practices.
-They bring a cross-industry perspective and a breadth of pattern recognition that can be incredibly valuable—but they are not in the trenches with your team every day.
+Fractional HR leaders are most commonly engaged for high-level, high-impact strategic guidance such as designing compensation frameworks, advising the CEO on organizational design, building out a scalable performance management philosophy, or preparing the company for a funding round where investor diligence will scrutinize people practices.

 Embedded HR vs Fractional HR: A Side-by-Side Comparison